Creating a static configuration file

 Create a ServiceAccount object

-Create a ServiceAccount
+Create an object named ServiceAccount

-object to interact with the Kubernetes API inside the Managed Service for Kubernetes cluster.
+to interact with the Kubernetes API inside the Managed Service for Kubernetes cluster.

 -

-Save the following specification for creating a
+Save the following specification for creating the

 ServiceAccount